ocaml/ocaml.org/data/tutorials/gs_00_up_and_running.md

 ---
+id: up-and-running
 title: Up and Running with OCaml
-description: >
+description: |
-  Help you install OCaml, the Dune build system, and support for your favourite text editor or IDE.
+  This page will help you install OCaml, the Dune build system, and support for your favourite text editor or IDE.
+These instructions work on Windows, Unix systems like Linux, and macOS.
-users:
-  - beginner
-tags: [ "getting-started" ]
+category: "getting-started"
 date: 2021-05-27T21:07:30-00:00
 ---

+# Up and Running with OCaml

 This page will help you install OCaml, the Dune build system, and support for your favourite text editor or IDE.
 These instructions work on Windows, Unix